saumya/phonegap-ios-social-plugin/README.md

 ```
 window.share(title,url,'www/img/logo.png', function(resultObject) {console.log(resultObject);});
 ```
-Except that, oeverything else remains the same as below.
+Except that, oeverything else remains the same as original.

 ### Note
 * The image parameter is currently not implemented on the ObjecticveC side yet.
 So, even if you send a parameter, which you have to, it will not be shared.
 So the best all now will send a blank parameter as the third param as below.